-Services that are covered for you What you must pay when you get these services Pet supplies (pet food, pet litter, flea shampoo, etc.; excludes grooming services, veterinary bills, and pet prescriptions) This allowance can be used to pay for approved services, such as: Monthly living expenses (rent/mortgage, utilities, phone, internet, etc.) Non-medical transportation costs (public transportation, taxi, Uber, Lyft, etc.) Pest control services The allowance is available to use at the beginning of every month.
-Unused allowances will roll over to the next month and expire at the end of the plan year or upon disenrollment from this plan.
-Allowance amounts cannot be combined with other allowances which may be on the spending account card.
+Services that are covered for you What you must pay when you get these services Allowance amounts cannot be combined with other allowances which may be on the spending account card.
 Our plan is not responsible for unauthorized use of allowances due to lost or stolen cards.
 Limitations and restrictions may apply.
 The Humana Spending Account Card is what you use to spend this allowance.
 If your 2024 Humana plan had a spending account card, please keep using the same card as your 2025 allowance will be added to this card.
 If your 2024 Humana plan did not have a spending account card, you will receive one in the mail.
 Please activate your card as soon as you receive it.
 As with any debit card, please keep this card secure.
 Please keep this card even after the allowance is spent as future allowance amounts may be added to this card if you remain on the plan.
-Download the free Healthy Benefits+ [®] mobile app, available on the App Store [®] or Google Play [®] , or visit HealthyBenefitsPlus.com/Humana to find stores or check your balance.
-You can also see the back of your spending account card for more information.
-Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related In-Network: Medicare Covered Vision Services \$0 copayment - Specialist's Office macular degeneration.
+Download the free Healthy Benefits+ ® mobile app, available on the App Store ® or Google Play ® , or visit HealthyBenefitsPlus.com/Humana to find stores or check your balance.
+You can also see the back of your spending account card for more information. 🖥 Vision care In-Network: Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related Medicare Covered Vision Services \$0 copayment - Specialist's Office macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans Glaucoma Screening \$0 copayment - Specialist's Office Diabetic Eye Exam \$0 copayment with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older Diabetic Eye Exam \$0 copayment - All Places of Treatment
+People at high risk of glaucoma include: people Glaucoma Screening \$0 copayment - Specialist's Office with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered Diabetic Eye Exam \$0 copayment - All Places of Treatment One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first Eyewear (Post Cataract Surgery) \$0 copayment - All Places of Treatment surgery and purchase two eyeglasses after the second surgery) Covered eyeglasses after cataract surgery includes standard frames and lenses as defined by Medicare; any upgrades are not covered (including, but not limited to, deluxe frames, tinting, progressive lenses, or anti-reflective coating) Mandatory Supplemental Vision Benefits You are covered for Mandatory Supplemental Vision Benefit.
+See the Mandatory Supplemental Vision Benefit description at the